cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE prevents these attacks during the authentication flow.
 The first is prevented by requiring servers to act with unregistered client identities in a way that is indistinguishable from its behavior with existing registered clients.
-Servers do this for an unregistered client by simulating a fake CredentialResponse as specified in {{create-credential-response}}.
+Servers do this by simulating a fake CredentialResponse as specified in
+{{create-credential-response}} for unregistered users, and also encrypting both CredentialResponse using a masking key.
+In this way, real and fake CredentialResponse messages are indistinguishable from one another.
 Implementations must also take care to avoid side-channel leakage (e.g., timing attacks) from helping differentiate these operations from a regular server response.
 Note that this may introduce possible abuse vectors since the